MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 If you want to build the java component of the MonetDB suite, you need Java__.
 Get Java from http://java.sun.com/, but make sure you do *not* get the latest version.
 Get the Java Development Kit 1.5.
-Our current JDBC driver is not compatible with Java 1.6 yet, and the XRPC wrapper is not compatible with Java 1.4 or older.
+Our current JDBC driver is not compatible with Java 1.6 yet.

 In addition to the Java Development Kit, you will also need `Apache Ant`_ which is responsible for the actual building of the driver.